-For questions regarding course content and working in the field of adult education, contact either Betsy Parrish (bparrish@hamline.edu) or Julia Reimer (jreimer@hamline.edu).
+For questions regarding course content and working in the field of adult education, contact either Betsy Parrish (bparrish@hamline.edu).

 8. What's involved in getting the Initial ABE license if you DON'T hold a license in another area?